loryhage/Stats4Dummies/README.md

-Statiscal analyses code that I wrote on Python for scientific projects
+Statiscal analyses code for dummies on Python written for scientific projects

 Includes :
 - Descriptive stats